Lemon Balm aka Balm

 Balm is on the Food and Drug Administration's list of herbs generally regarded as safe.
 The medical literature contains no reports of toxicity.
 For otherwise healthy non-pregnant, non-nursing adults who do not have thyroid conditions, balm is considered safe in amounts typically recommended.

 Balm should be used in medicinal amounts only in consultation with your doctor.
-If balm causes minor discomfort, such as stomach upset or , take less or stop using it.
+If balm causes minor discomfort, such as stomach upset or diarrhea, take less or stop using it.
 Let your doctor know if you experience any unpleasant effects or if the symptoms for which the herb is being used do not improve significantly in two weeks.

 Close up of fresh lemon balm herb